causalis-causalcraft/Causalis/docs/user-guide/installation.md

 # Installation

-This guide shows the quickest way to install CausalKit directly from GitHub.
+This guide shows the quickest way to install Causalis directly from GitHub.

 ## Prerequisites
 - Python 3.7+ (per project configuration)